James-P-D/WordSearch/README.md

 Finally, to actually solve the puzzle, click <kbd>Connect</kbd> to connect to your Erlang server, then <kbd>Solve</kbd> to begin solving the puzzle.
 When the application has exhausted the list of words to search for, a short message will be displayed.
 You can now click <kbd>Disconnect</kbd> to terminate the connection to the server.

+### Misc Notes

+Note that the application will only search horizontally from left-to-right, vertically from top-to-bottom, and diagonally from top-left to bottom-right.
+Words that appear 'backwards' will no be found.